 Putting down a solid run at The Remarkables Alta Chutes, India had a great result.

-The event was part of the Winter Games NZ, check out the video about the event that was made by WinterGames NZ.
+The event was part of the Winter Games NZ, check out the video about the event that was made by WinterGames NZ. (skip to 16.16 to see India in action)

 India also entered into the lower tier event The North Face Frontier Freeride Qualifier 2-star event.
+India placed 4th in the 2-star event.

 India showed some great form and some great results.